in-progress, 2026-27

 Real-time network installation and transmission work integrating radio reception, machine listening, computer vision, distributed projection, spatial audio, and live transmission.

-Rather than centering interpretation, the work focuses on how signals are measured, delayed, grouped, and displaced as they move through different layers of reception.
-Speech, image, and signal processing feed agents that hold longer durations than human attention, segment perception differently, and remember without forgetting.
-The work returns these transformations through a recursive transmission layer that redistributes what is registered across the room and beyond.
-Computation operates not as explanation, but as one perceptual condition among others.
+Signals are measured, delayed, grouped, and displaced as they move through different layers of reception.
+A recursive transmission layer redistributes what is registered across the room and beyond, returning transformations to the field they came from.
+Computation operates as one perceptual condition among others, not as explanation of the others.